Head of State: President Dr William Ruto

 CPA UK in partnership with CPA Kenya organised a training workshop for parliamentary staff and new members of the National Assembly of Kenya in Mombasa, Kenya.

-Based on priority areas identified by CPA Kenya and the National Assembly of Kenya in discussions with CPA UK and designed to benefit parliamentary staff and new Members, the programme focused on themes like parliamentary practice and procedures, committee inquires, drafting reports, budget scrutiny, communication skills and fostering good relationship with parliamentary colleagues.
-The staff training was organised on 4 and 5 October, and the new Members’ workshop was organised on 5 and 6 Oct 2018.
+Based on priority areas identified by CPA Kenya and the National Assembly of Kenya and designed to benefit parliamentary staff and new Members, the programme focused on themes including parliamentary practice and procedures, committee inquires, drafting reports, budget scrutiny, communication skills and fostering good relationship with parliamentary colleagues.
 Around 50 clerks and members of parliament attended the training.
 The UK delegation included Lord Steel, Baroness Armstrong, Katy Stout and two CPA UK staff.
+The full report is available here.

 Africa-UK Public Accounts Committee Workshop 2018, Nairobi, 29 August - 1 September 2018